 Sue is now able to cycle regularly, at the Blackbridge Athletics Track in Gloucester, and the Cannop Cycling Centre in the Forest of Dean – two very different but fully accessible and inclusive environments.
 Wheels For All Project Leader MaryClare and Sue entered the Superhero Tri at Dorney Lake in 2019, which Sue wasn’t able to attend before, with the companion trike too difficult to transport.

 The trike has improved Sue’s physical health considerably as, although cerebral palsy isn’t progressive, it does exacerbate age-related changes to muscle strength, joint mobility and balance that occur with no exercise.
 The trike has also brought back the sheer joy, elation, and happiness that cycling is able to bring to Sue’s life, having a wonderfully positive impact on Sue’s mental health.

 “The Tomcat Bullet trike gives me a feeling of joy when I ride it and now I can ride on my own and go anywhere I want to!”

-From Tomcat’s point of view, Sue is one of the most positive, inspiring, and determined individuals the team has met and we are thrilled that we have been able to help reunite her with her one true love – riding a trike.
+The Tomcat team is thrilled that we have been able to reunite Sue with her one true love – riding a trike.